 Of course, many business videos are hosted on social media platforms, but you should also include them in a branded YouTube channel and upload them to your website.
 Follow our 9-step guide if you need help starting a business YouTube channel.

 Thinking locally makes your marketing more targeted and affordable.
 Advertising on social media reaches a vast number of people but ends with low conversion percentages.
 Taking a more narrow approach should bring in new customers at higher rates and with less cost.

 Print ads aren’t dead yet either.
-Without encouraging great amounts of waste, handing out postcards and business cards and putting up flyers in coffee shops and bakeries are manageable ways of spreading your name.
+Without encouraging great amounts of waste(link how to reduce retail waste blog), handing out postcards and business cards and putting up flyers in coffee shops and bakeries are manageable ways of spreading your name.
 It will also add to your community credibility.

 Even businesses that ship products all over the world will benefit from staying locally focused through more traditional marketing channels than social media.

 Start building your customer relationship management (CRM) immediately.
 Again, this will lead to higher conversion rates than social media marketing.
 CRM is meant to handle all interactions with past and potential customers.
 It helps retailers stay connected to their shoppers.
 It’s easy to lapse from being a regular customer, so a friendly reminder can go a long way.

 CRM is easy to begin.
 Once you have a system/platform in place, simply ask each shopper if they’d like to provide a phone number and email address.
 Many retailers incentivize sharing the information by creating a loyalty program or offering a one-time discount.